 Ask Bonnie to teach a parent workshop or seminar at your location.

 Bring a parent workshop to your group of friends, parents at your school or agency.
-Bonnie will teach a parenting workshop on any of the subjects you find on the Topics page.
+Bonnie will teach a parenting workshop on any of the subjects you find on the Speaking & Teaching page.